Timgo-1/xpizy_caf-_ui_ux_design/README.md

 New major projects coming soon.

 ## Introduction
-This is a code repository for Xpizy-Cafe Restaurant Landing Page.
+This is a code repository for Xpizy-Cafe Landing Page.
 It entails building a Modern UI/UX Restaurant Landing Page Website utilising the the underlisted processes:

 - React file and folder structure;
 - React Functional components and their reusability;